KrishnaMehta123/Suggestedits/docs/Campaigns/campaign-overview-copy.md

 **For Campaigns with Creator-Approver Workflow**

 The following campaign states are specific to campaigns created with the Creator-Approver workflow enabled.
-These states help track approval progress before a campaign goes live.
+These states help track approval progress before a campaign goes live. (@Meenal: I had added a comment here - stating these are additional states which are only for approver workflow - please rephrase accordingly)

 | State                    | What it means                                                                                                  |
 | ------------------------ | -------------------------------------------------------------------------------------------------------------- |